-- Anxious Child - Anxiety can also spread like a disease in some ways, and for children going through puberty, anxiety is very common.
+- Anxious Child Anxiety can also spread like a disease in some ways, and for children going through puberty, anxiety is very common.
 If your child is suffering from anxiety themselves, you may also suffer from anxiety, which in turn may contribute to your child's anxiety.

-These are just some of the issues that can bring in anxiety into the lives of parents with puberty-age children.
+These are just some of the issues that can bring anxiety into the lives of parents with puberty-age children.

 How to Control This Anxiety

 Parents that are suffering from anxiety as a result of their child reaching puberty need to be able to calm themselves both for their own mental health and for their child's.
-A stressed parent contributes to a stressed child, and even the negative behaviors (like aggression) are more common when the parent finds the child's actions to cause anxiety.
+A stressed parent contributes to a stressed child, and even the negative behaviors (like aggression) may be more common when the parent finds the child's actions to cause anxiety.

-- Plan a Life For Yourself - Your child is growing up, and so while this can cause anxiety over what raising an older child is like, it also has its perks.
+- Plan a Life For Yourself Your child is growing up, and so while this can cause anxiety over what raising an older child is like, it also has its perks.
 You can finally start to do a bit more of the activities you've wanted to do.
-Make sure you're spending time with your friends, staying physically active (exercise is extremely important for mental health), and taking a little bit of the focus off of your son or daughter.
-They're still developing, but now they're starting to come into their own, which means you need to get used to coming into your own.
+Make sure you're spending time with your friends, staying physically active (exercise is extremely important for mental health), and take a little bit of the focus off of your son or daughter.
+They're still developing, but now they're starting to come into their own, which means you need to get used to coming back into your own.

 When you go through puberty, all of the following issues occur at once:

-- Puberty Changes - Puberty causes a lot of strange feelings and changes that can make you uncomfortable.
+- Puberty Changes Puberty causes a lot of strange feelings and physical changes that can make you uncomfortable.
 Sometimes you may not even realize you're uncomfortable, but when you experience so many new things because you've hit puberty, it's not uncommon to feel weird in your own skin, like you're not the same person anymore.
 That can cause anxiety.

-What Can You Do to Stop Feeling Anxiety?
+What Can You Do to Reduce Anxiety?

 One of the hard things is that hormones really do change the way you think.
 That can make it harder to stop anxiety because you're always going to feel like your emotions are "normal" even when they're not.

 Also, don't be afraid to ask for help.
 Asking for help is one of the most important things you can do when you have anxiety.
-Trying to deal with it all on your own is very hard, especially when you're young, so asking for help and telling people how you feel - especially people you can trust - is one of the best ways to get a break.
+Trying to deal with it all on your own is very hard, especially when you're young, so asking for help and telling people how you feel - especially people you can trust - is one of the best ways to cope.

-Finding a Cure for Puberty Anxiety
+Finding a Cure for Anxiety Experienced During Puberty

 For both parents and children dealing with puberty, these years can be stressful.
 It's natural that they're going to cause some issues that can bring stress into your life.